gregorskii/redux-starter/README.md

 For development of client side components the project uses [Wallaby.js](https://wallabyjs.com/) for interactive unit tests.

-For CI tests the project uses [Karma](https://karma-runner.github.io/1.0/index.html).
+For CI tests the project uses [mocha](https://mochajs.org/) directly.
+Tests run in the NODE context, not web.

 ## Getting Started